neogeek/onlybuild/README.md

 ## File Structure

-When you run `npx onlybuild`, the default export of all `.mjs` files will be captured and written to the `build/` directory, while all other files will be copied with the same file structure to the `build` directory unless included in the `.onlyignore` file.
+When you run `npx onlybuild`, all `.mjs` files with a `export default` that returns a string will be captured and written to the `build/` directory.
+All other files will be copied with the same file structure to the `build` directory unless included in the `.onlyignore` file or in a default ignored directory, indicated by a leading `_` character.

 If the name of your `.mjs` file is `index.mjs` the output will be saved to `index.html`, but if it's name is `something-else.mjs` the output will be saved to `something-else/index.mjs`.